krishnaditi/Arya-openai-tutor/README.md

 ## 🤝 Acknowledgements

 Inspired by Mr. Ranedeer AI Tutor.
-Built by krishnaditi with ❤️ for open-source learning.
+Built by Aditi Krishana with ❤️ for open-source learning.